 The temporary provision allowing a folate/neural tube defect (NTD) health claim on approved products is due to expire on 13 February 2006.
 In December 2003, the Australia and New Zealand Food Regulation Ministerial Council (the Ministerial Council) agreed to a Policy Guideline on Nutrition, Health and Related Claims (the Policy Guideline).
 Proposal P293 is the vehicle by which FSANZ will develop a standard and an appropriate management system for the regulation of nutrition, health and related claims.
-The Draft Assessment Report for Proposal P293 will be released for public consultation at the end of November 2005.
+The Draft Assessment Report for Proposal P293 was released for public consultation in late November 2005.
 It is anticipated that a new Standard will be in place by the end of 2006.